mixstam1821/ERMES/README.md

 # ERMES
 ERA5 METEOROLOGY EXPLORER SYSTEM

-**Advanced interactive explorer for ERA5 reanalysis data, built in Python with Bokeh.**

-Load, visualize and analyze atmospheric and oceanic variables with high precision for recent decades and historical weather events.
+ERMES is an advanced interactive explorer for ERA5 reanalysis data, built in Python with Bokeh.
+Effortlessly load, visualize, and analyze atmospheric and oceanic variables with high precision for both recent decades and historical weather events.

-> **Note:** ERA5 monthly means are only available up to the last completed month while for the hourly with a lag of a few days.
-If you request the current (incomplete) month or current day, the CDS will fail!
+> **Note:** ERA5 monthly means are available only up to the last fully completed month, while hourly data is accessible with a delay of a few days.
+Requests for the current (incomplete) month or current day will result in an error from the CDS.
+Such errors will be shown on the bottom right frame.

 ---
 ## How to use it?

+- Quick Start:
-- Quick start: Set the lat/lon range for the area of interest and select the date range (change the default values).
-Then press the button on the top to load the data.
-Live data is not supported currently.
-Please prefer to explore historical weather or climatic data.
-By default, the hourly mode is selected, so start with that.
+Set the latitude and longitude range for your area of interest and adjust the date range as needed.
+Then, press the top button to load the data.

+Note: Live data is not currently supported—please use the tool to explore historical weather or climate data.
+The default mode is hourly, so it’s recommended to start with that.
   ![Alt text](assets/er1.gif)

-- After around a minute, the data will be loaded from the ERA5 database.
-The map plot corresponds to one date, which you can change with the slider or the dropdown menu.
+- After about a minute, the data will be loaded from the ERA5 database.
+The map displays data for a single date, which you can change using the slider or dropdown menu.
-  Click on a specific point (lat/lon) to get the corresponding timeseries of the selected variable at the specific location.
-By clicking on the points in the timeseries, you can also change the date on the map.
-Use the play button to animate the map.
+Click on any location (lat/lon) on the map to view the timeseries of the selected variable at that point.
+You can also click on points within the timeseries plot to update the map to that specific date.
+Use the play button to animate the map over time.
   ![Alt text](assets/er2.gif)

-- You can change the colormap and the it's min max values.
-Interact with wheel zoom and click events.
-You can also select a box area to get the spatially averaged timeseries.
-Firstly, you have to select the box on the toolbox.
-Then press shift and then with the mouse click drag to select the region.
-Free up the mouse click, and then free up the shift button.
-The red box can be deleted by click on it and pressing the backspace.
-The button Download Timeseries CSV will download the current timeseries.
+- You can change the colormap and adjust its minimum and maximum values.
+Interact with the map using wheel zoom and click events.
+To get a spatially averaged timeseries, select the box tool from the toolbox, then hold Shift and click-drag to draw your region of interest.
+Release the mouse first, then release Shift.
+To remove the red selection box, simply click on it and press Backspace.
+Use the "Download Timeseries CSV" button to download the currently displayed timeseries.
   ![Alt text](assets/er3.gif)
   ![Alt text](assets/er4.gif)